RxLaboratory/RxDocs/src-colors/docs/B-inventaire.md

 [^2]:
     The term "ultraviolet" to describe the part of the electromagnetic spectrum beyond blue is misleading; the end of the spectrum is perceived as blue (dark) rather than violet.
 The true violet is the color that we perceive as a result of the combination of blue and red rays.
 [^3]:
     We are of course speaking here of *light*, in other words an "additive" system where the intensities add up.
-This is obviously not true in painting and printing which are "subtractive" systems where the colors "asborbate" light intensity, subtracting rays of light. cf. chapter [*D - Reproduction of colors*](D-reproduction.md).
+This is obviously not true in painting and printing which are "subtractive" systems where the colors "absorbate" light intensity, subtracting rays of light. cf. chapter [*D - Reproduction of colors*](D-reproduction.md).
 [^4]:
     If we wanted to be physically correct, the greens would simply have no complements at all, and only the intervals of rays near the two extremes of the spectrum (oranges-reds and cyan-blues) would be complementary to each other.
 [^5]:
-   What a camera has the greatest difficulty to reproduce. see chapter *[E - About white values : temperature](E-temperature.md)*.
+   What a camera has the greatest difficulty to reproduce.
+See chapter *[E - About white values: temperature](E-temperature.md)*.

 ![META](authors:Nicolas "Duduf" Dufresne, Lionel "Viclio" Vicidomini for the translation;license:CC-BY-NC-SA;copyright:2021;updated:2021/03/30)